greenelab/tribe-client/README.rst

 ====================
-Tribe Client
+Tribe-Client
 ====================

-Tribe client is a portable Python app to connect your bioinformatics server or tool to the 'Tribe' web service (located at https://tribe.greenelab.com).
+Tribe-client is a portable Python app to connect your bioinformatics server or tool to the 'Tribe' web service (located at https://tribe.greenelab.com).

 This package allows web servers created using